SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 Sadly, but not surprisingly, research, writing, and educational opportunities focused on the alliance lags model and techniques.
 Consider this: slightly more than 55,000 books are in print on the latter subject, compared to a paltry 193 on the former.
 It’s mind-boggling, really.
 How could one of the most robust and replicated findings in psychotherapy be so widely ignored?

 My colleague Daryl Chow is working hard to get beyond the “lip service” frequently paid to the therapeutic relationship.
-At the ICCE Professional Development training this last August, he presented findings from an ongoing series of studies aimed at helping clinicians improve their ability to engage, retain, and help people in psychotherapy by targeting training to the individual practitioners strengths and weaknesses.
+In an an ongoing series of studies aimed at helping clinicians improve their ability to engage, retain, and help people in psychotherapy by targeting training to the individual practitioners strengths and weaknesses.
 Not surprisingly, the results show slow and steady improvement in connecting with a broader, more diverse, and challenging group of clinical scenarios!
-Those in attendance learned how to build these skills into an individualized, professional development plan.

 Filed Under: Conferences and Training, deliberate practice, Dodo Verdict, Therapeutic Relationship